 The UK has many mountains ready for you to put yourself to the test and conquer.
 We have selected these challenging mountains that are worth the strenuous climb!
 From the famous big three to some smaller climbed peaks with plenty to offer.
 We explore some of the best mountains to climb in the UK.

 If you plan to take on one of the chosen mountains in this article, please wear the correct footwear and clothing.
 It is essential to avoid ascents in trainers or weak footwear.
 Give yourself enough time to get back down before it gets dark, check the weather, and prepare as much as possible for unpredictable weather.
 The temperature and weather at the summit are usually very different to the weather at the bottom.
-Don’t forget your first aid kit, mobile phone, emergency food, drink and your camera.
+Don’t forget your first aid kit, mobile phone, emergency food, drink and camera.

 1. Ben Nevis, Lochaber, Scotland